Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 Bread

 According to All Recipes, the best loaves of bread to use for French Toast include brioche, sourdough, French bread, challah, and plain white bread.
+You can also use other types of bread that you like.

 Eggs

 Once soaked and cooked in the bread, the eggs will make the dish moist and decadent inside.
-If you want more egg and bread combinations, I suggest the Egg and Cheese Sandwich, Egg Mayo Sandwich, and Egg Omelet Toast!
+If you want more egg and bread combinations, then I suggest the Egg and Cheese Sandwich, Egg Mayo Sandwich, and Egg Omelet Toast!

 Evaporated milk